MazurenkoNick/thingsboard/application/src/main/data/json/solutions/smart_irrigation/instructions.md

 **Optionally**, this solution can be extended to use edge computing.

 <a href="https://thingsboard.io/products/thingsboard-edge/" target="_blank">ThingsBoard Edge</a> allows bringing data analysis and management to the edge, where the data created.
-At the same time ThingsBoard Edge seamlessly synchronizing with the ThingsBoard cloud according to your business needs.
+At the same time ThingsBoard Edge seamlessly synchronizes with the ThingsBoard cloud according to your business needs.

 As example, in the context of Smart Irrigation solution, edge computing could be useful if you have farms that are located in different parts of country or worldwide.
 In this case, ThingsBoard Edge can be deployed into every farm to process data from soil moisture sensors, enabling real-time analysis and decision-making, such as enable the irrigation in case humidity thresholds are violated.